 The venue, spread across 4 stages, both inside and outside was the only place to be this weekend.
-Festival goers could enjoy cold ciders and pints, while dancing to the rhythm of reggae and dub played until the sunset on the main stage.
+The warehouse buildings shivered in bass tunes and people danced until the dawn every day, endorsing that Londoners are way too excited for the summer ahead.
+Festival goers could enjoy cold ciders and craft beers while dancing to the rhythm of reggae and dub played until the sunset on the main stage.
 KOKOROKO, Laura Misch and Alfa Mist were among those artists who got the crowd hyped and prepared for the long night ahead.

-And for those fancy ones, there were cocktails in form of Mojitos, wine and of course, a Jägermeister bar for all the daredevils who couldn’t resist the ice cold Jägerbombs.
+For the bon viveurs there were cocktails in form of mojitos, wine and of course, a Jägermeister bar for all of those who couldn’t resist chasing down some ice cold jägerbombs.
 But who would on such a sunny weekend?

-When speaking about the sun…Rooftop D, a stage located on a roof of an old factory was the place to be, and there was a que of people waiting to get up in need to get some techno down their veins.
+When speaking about the sun…Rooftop D, a stage located on a roof of an old factory was the place to be, and there was a queue of people waiting to get up in the need of getting some techno down their veins.
 The weather was astonishing and sun rays added up to the energy and chill vibe, spreading quickly across the whole festival.